 That which is built or constructed, including, without limitation because of enumeration, buildings for any occupancy or use whatsoever, fences, signs, billboards, fire escapes, chute escapes, railings, trailers or manufactured homes, swimming pools, backstops for tennis courts, pergolas, telecommunications equipment and enclosures, water tanks, towers, open-grade steps, sidewalks or stairways, tents or anything erected and framed to component parts which is fastened, anchored or rests on a permanent foundation or on the ground.
 For floodplain management purposes, a "structure or building" shall mean a walled and roofed building, including a gas or liquid storage tank, that is principally above ground, as well as a manufactured home.

-§ 101-29 Accessory structures.
+§ 101-29 Accessory structures.(Flood Damage Reduction)

 Accessory structures shall meet the requirements of these regulations.
 Accessory structures that have a footprint of no more than 200 square feet may be allowed without requiring elevation or floodproofing provided such structures meet all of the following requirements: